Top Ten Forms of Synesthesia

 This form of synesthesia triggers specific touches in various parts of the body when hearing certain sounds.
 Just as with chromesthesia, the nature of the sound corresponds uniquely and precisely to different sensations.

 This can be pleasant or unpleasant for the individual.
-One the one hand, one could listen to listen to music and literally get a massage from it, or maybe feel a hug every time a car drives past.
+On the one hand, one could listen to music and literally get a massage from it, or maybe feel a hug every time a car drives past.
 On the other hand, a certain person's voice could cause their stomach to cramp.

-Despite this, the tactile sensations are correlated with sounds in such a way that these synesthetes enjoy the same learning capabilities which come with chromesthesia.
+Despite this, the tactile sensations are correlated with sounds in such a way that these synesthetes enjoy the same learning capabilities that come with chromesthesia.

 9 Ordinal Linguistic Personification